 Defense Systems Against Bacteria

 Infection does not always occur when bacteria are introduced into the bladder.
 A number of defense systems protect the urinary tract against infection-causing bacteria:

 - Urine functions as an antiseptic, washing potentially harmful bacteria out of the body during normal urination.
 (Urine is normally sterile, that is, free of bacteria, viruses, and fungi.)
 Urine is also slightly acidic (low pH), which also inhibits bacterial growth.

 - The ureters join into the bladder in a manner designed to prevent urine from backing up into the kidney when the bladder squeezes urine out through the urethra.

 - The prostate gland in men secretes infection-fighting substances.

-- The immune system defenses and antibacterial substances in the mucous lining of the bladder eliminate many organisms.
+- The immune system defense mechanisms employ cells of the bladder lining, immune cells, and antibacterial substances secreted in the mucous lining of the bladder to eliminate many organisms.

 - Uncomplicated or complicated, depending on the factors that trigger the infections

 - Primary or recurrent, depending on whether the infection is occurring for the first time or is a repeat event